Love and Rocket: Plot

 The ship is sent tumbling through space, dented and scorched, but physically intact.
 Leela attempts to console the ship, but fails.
 The ship decides to fly into a quasar so that the power of the ten billion black holes in it will merge her and Bender into a perfect quantum singularity.
 She offers to stop if Bender merges his programming with hers, but he refuses.
 To eliminate any interference from Fry or Leela, the ship turns off the oxygen and artificial gravity.
 They don the on-board oxygen tanks to survive and make plans to disable the ship.

 Bender distracts the ship by taking her up on her earlier proposal to merge their programming, while Leela begins shutting down the ship's brain by popping the tops of its carbonated logic unit.
 While searching the conversation hearts, Fry notices that Leela's oxygen supply is critically low.
 He hooks her mask up to his tank to keep her alive.
 Completely oblivious to this sacrifice, Leela finishes shutting down the ship's artificial intelligence, returning every system to normal.
 She then finds Fry unresponsive due to the lack of oxygen.
 Leela gives him mouth-to-mouth resuscitation.
 Fry awakens and coughs up a candy heart with the message, "U leave me breathless"; the two smile and wish each other a Happy Valentine's Day.
 Bender emerges, unaware that a little of the ship's program is still merged with his.
 Leela decides to dump the undelivered hearts into the quasar instead of cleaning them up.
-The hearts vaporize, producing a romantic fuchsia-colored radiation that is harmless on Earth and visible during Valentine's Day, but that destroys many planets en route.
-Couples around Earth (and Zoidberg, who is inexplicably narrating this section) happily gaze at the beautiful space phenomena.
+The hearts vaporize, producing a romantic fuchsia-colored radiation that is harmless on Earth and visible during Valentine's Day, but destroys many planets in the process.
+Couples around Earth (and Zoidberg, who is inexplicably narrating this section) happily gaze at the beautiful space phenomenon.